ubc-library-rc/geopackage_workshop/docs/index.md

 #### Objectives

-By the end of the workshop you should have an understanding of:
+After completion you should have an understanding of:

 * What a geopackage is and what it does
 * How to perform basic queries